3B00D-0/R-Programming/README.md

-# The STEM Teacher's Guide to R Programming
+# Guide to R Programming

-Welcome to the STEM Teacher's Guide to R. This repository serves as a comprehensive reference for learning R programming, covering everything from data foundations to statistical analysis, based on the FCI Minia University Data Science curriculum.
+Welcome to the Guide to R. This repository serves as a comprehensive reference for learning R programming, covering everything from data foundations to statistical analysis, based on the FCI Minia University Data Science curriculum.

 ## Table of Contents